DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-Stories help us structure and understand the world around us, and it’s through following a chain of events (i.e. plot) and how events affect change in characters that we learn about others and ourselves.
+Stories help us structure and understand the world around us, and it’s through following a chain of events (i.e., plot) and how events affect changes in characters that we learn about others and ourselves.

-Plots also help the audience of a story to understand themes and characters.
-By following a plot and watching cause and effect in action, we can piece together complex ideas or concepts.
+Plots also help the audience of a story understand themes and characters.
+We can piece together complex ideas or concepts by following a plot and watching cause and effect in action.

 Seeing a person act a certain way and watching how those actions affect others teaches us certain things about character; observing events and their aftermath can also teach us specific themes, like the power of love, the evil of greed, or the silliness of miscommunication.

-Plots also need to make some type of logical sense in order to feel connected.
+Plots also need to make some type of logical sense to feel connected.

-A series of scenes only follows a narrative plot if they are connected in some way, and because the storytelling of movies is so focused on what comes next, it is vital that on-screen actions cause reactions or there would be no way to track change over time (i.e. story).
+A series of scenes only follows a narrative plot if they are connected in some way.
+Because the storytelling of movies is so focused on what comes next, on-screen actions must cause reactions, or there would be no way to track change over time (i.e., story).

 What makes a great plot?

 The best movies are those that have “great” plots, but what makes a great plot?
 Great plots feel great to us usually for two reasons: each plot point logically leads to the next while also surprising and delighting the viewer along the way.

 Great plots feature characters making choices and show the effects of those choices, creating chain reactions that raise the stakes every time new decisions are made.